morawskim/homepage/resources/md/cv.md

 * Creating a stock report from data stored in Elasticsearch (stream architecture).
 * Creating feature to import returns from XLSX file (stream architecture)
 * Migrate an existing feature of calculating the execution date of order to a new architecture based on strategy design pattern (implementing also additional strategies).
+* Auto assignment order to fulfillment site.
+Transforming business rules into a symfony expression and reverted process (from expresion to business rules).
+Based on a visitor design pattern.

 Main Responsibilities: